SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 7. The GoCD team will merge the request.

 ### Security History
-The software project uses [hackerone](https://hackerone.com/gocd/) to track security weaknesses.
+The software project uses [hackerone](https://hackerone.com/gocd/) to report security weaknesses.
 As of date, there are 40 security reports that have been posted and resolved.

 Since the software's main interface is a web application, most of the reported security weaknesses are known web application vulnerabilities; such as cross-site scripting or cross-site request forgery.

+The software has had various weaknesses through its [enabling systems in the past](https://www.gocd.org/2015/11/09/deserialization-vulnerability-commons-collections/).
+Although out-of-scope for the proposed project, it should be noted the software community promptly released patches for the software to protect users from discovered weaknesses using the enabling system.

+The software does not have all possible [security features turned on upon installation](https://www.gocd.org/2019/03/19/user-authorization-ldap/).
+Default configuration of the software might be insufficient and open security weaknesses under certain threat environments.

 ### Project Environment
 The software will be used in a hypothetical software development environment at the enterprise level using the continuous integration methodology.